Blake1332/Lights-Out-Game/readme.md

 - **Win Condition**: Alerts when all the lights are turned off.
 - **Move Counter**: Tracks the number of moves taken to solve the puzzle.
 - **Reset Button**: Restart the game with the current grid size.
+- **Hint Button**: Shows you the next step to solve the grid
+- **Custom Grid Input**: Lets you put in your own grid and visually see the solution
+- **Randomize Grid**: Lets you  generate a random grid.
+It may or may not have a solution

 ---